Using custom rates for modeling solar + storage projects

-Utility rate structures are one of the biggest factors when analyzing behind solar and energy storage projects and can have a dramatic effect on your avoided-cost, total project savings and the overall economics of your project.
+Utility rate structures are one of the biggest factors when analyzing behind-the-meter solar and energy storage projects and can have a dramatic effect on your avoided-cost, total project savings and the overall economics of your project.
 Not all your customers are going to be on the same rate structure.
 The variances between two customers could be a small as a adding a charge or your customer has an entirely separate supplier.

 *Note: each subtitle is a hyperlink leading you to that topic in our recent webinar 'Exploring the Value of Custom Rates'

 Global rates are standard in our platform and are readily available for all of our customers to use.
-There's more than 40,000 global rates active right now.
+There are more than 40,000 global rates active right now.
 These are standard rates that include the same charges applied to all customers under this rate and can be seen in everyone's account based on the utility you select.

 - a variance in charges